CRST: Acquisitions

+In March 2020, CRST acquired NAL Group, a logistics company out of New Jersey.
+In November 2023, CRST acquired BCB Transport, a truckload carrier based in Texas.

 Criticisms

 In 2011, the company lost a sexual harassment lawsuit in California's San Bernardino County Superior Court and was ordered to pay $1.5 million to the defendant, who stated she was sexually harassed by her managing driver.
 An appeal by the company was denied in 2015.

 Another lawsuit, involving 67 plaintiffs who sued the company over sexual abuse and harassment beginning in 1999, began in 2007 and was lost for failing to meet pre-suit obligations.
 The lawsuit was re-filed with three plaintiffs in 2015.
 CRST took the case to the US Supreme Court to claim reimbursement of legal fees by the EEOC due to their failure to investigate many of the cases brought against CRST.
 The EEOC claimed they do not owe CRST these fees, however, following the Supreme Court's decision in CRST's favor, the matter was remanded to the Eighth Circuit Court of Appeals and back to the United States District Court for the Northern District of Iowa for further proceedings.
 In December 2017, the District Court ordered the EEOC to pay CRST $3.3 million in attorney fees.
 The EEOC appealed this order to the Eighth Circuit, which affirmed the fee award to CRST, paid by EEOC in 2020.

+In 2016, a group of CRST drivers sued the company with claims that they were not paid a minimum wage for the number of hours worked due to the fact that CRST did not pay drivers while they were in the sleeper berth.
+In December 2023, a federal court ruled that drivers must be paid while in the sleeper berth over eight hours.